When to Change a Brita Filter? Signs, Facts & FAQs

 So, on average, a 2-4 month change interval is the norm with these filters.
 The change frequency will also depend on your usage levels, which can vary by household.
 Many Brita filters will typically last for about 40 gallons—though the Brita Longlast filter can last for up to 120 gallons.

-5 Signs That You Need to Replace Your Brita Filter
+The 5 Signs That You Need to Replace Your Brita Filter

 Most Brita filters come with an electronic filter change indicator in the form of an LED light.
 The light will flash or change colors when your filter needs to be changed.
-However, if you’ve had your filter for a long time, you know that these indicators can become faulty at some point, leaving you to create a timeline based on your normal usage to determine when to change the filter—or simply changing the filter on a schedule.
+However, if you’ve had your filter for a long time, you know that these indicators can become faulty at some point, leaving you to create a timeline based on your normal usage to determine when to change the filter—or simply change the filter on a schedule.
 However, there are also a few things to look for that may suggest that it’s time to change the filter.

 1. The Light Indicator Is Red